halloleo/beets-logimport/README.md

 # LogImport plugin for Beets

-This plugin adds logging of the destination paths of your imported tracks.
+This [beets] plugin adds logging of the destination paths of your imported tracks.

 For this add the `logimport` plugin to your config.
 Then the destination paths of your imported tracks are logged.